Paul R. Wagner

 Producer/director/writer, written with Thupten Tsering and Julia Elliott.
-A dramatic feature about three young Tibetans and their struggle for freedom and fulfillment in Chinese- occupied Tibet, filmed clandestinely inside Tibet and in Nepal.
-Windhorse is the first American narrative feature shot on digital technology and distributed on 35mm in theaters.
+A dramatic feature about three young Tibetans and their struggle for freedom and fulfillment in Tibet, filmed in Tibet and Nepal.
+Windhorse is the first American narrative feature shot on digital technology for theatrical distribution.
 Produced by High Plateau, LLC.
 Theatrical release in over 100 U.S. cities by Shadow Distribution, DVD release by New Yorker Films.
 Winner Best U.S. Feature and Best Director of the Santa Barbara Film Festival, Audience Award Florida FF, Audience Award Washington, D.C.
 FF, Grand Prize Telluride Mountain FF, Grand Prize Premio ALP/Cervinio, Rotterdam FF, Human Rights Watch FF, Toronto FF, Tokyo FF, Aspen FF, Melbourne FF, Sydney FF.

 - A Paralyzing Fear: the Story of Polio in America - 1998, 90 minutes.